 Afterward, besides stealing the gas, I also followed my colleagues’ example to substitute semi-new bottles for regular customers’ new bottles, then resold the new ones to new customers to pocket the difference.
 In this way, I made more and more money and then bought house and car, living a better material life.
 However, whenever I quieted my heart and thought of the ill-gotten wealth I got in these years, I always had a sense of inexplicable emptiness and fear.
 As the saying goes, “Gods mill grinds slow but sure.”
 The consequences of selling my soul to the devil would come home to roost one day.
 However, attracted by outsize profits, I couldn’t control myself even though I wanted to stop …

 In July of 2011, I accepted the kingdom of God from my friend.
-Through s and brothers and sisters’ fellowships, I have known something of my wrong actions of stealing gas.
+Through God’s words and brothers and sisters’ fellowships, I have known something of my wrong actions of stealing gas.
 God’s words say, “Man’s corrupt disposition stems from his being poisoned and trampled upon by Satan, from the egregious harm that Satan has inflicted upon his thinking, morality, insight, and sense. …Before he was corrupted by Satan, man naturally followed God and obeyed His words.
 He was naturally of sound sense and conscience, and of normal humanity.
 After being corrupted by Satan, his original sense, conscience, and humanity grew dull and were impaired by Satan. …” (“To Have an Unchanged Disposition Is to Be in Enmity to God”).
 After reading God’s word, I reflected upon these years when I did business: I had inexperience of life originally and could earnestly do things in good conscience at first.
 However, influenced by the surroundings and driven by the interests, I learned to stop at nothing to gain money afterward, such as substituting insufficiency for sufficiency, replacing new one with old one covertly, and telling lies as usual.
 Besides, I regarded the fallacy that “a person without ill-gotten wealth can’t become rich” as a rule for survival.
 For the sake of build my fortune, I became deceitful and selfish, and even cheated my good friends.
 When others scolded me, I deemed shamelessly that doing business by fair means or foul was the unspoken rule.
 Everyone acted in this way, and there was nothing wrong.
 Not until read God’s word did I come to my senses: Corrupted by Satan, man’s conscience and reason have become deplorably numb.
 Harming others to benefit themselves isn’t regarded as evil or disgrace at all.
 Faced with the enticement of the interests, many people stop at nothing to gain benefits.
 Little does man realize that when he sinks into evil and is unable to extricate himself from it, these wicked behaviors have long since been extremely loathed by God.